- Date: January 08, 2013

 “Saving tigers is not the sole responsibility of governments and NGOs—in order to really succeed we must work together to tackle issues like wildlife crime,” said Anil Manandhar, Country Representative of WWF Nepal.

 Poaching is the most immediate threat to wild tigers.
-Illegal demand is emptying forests across Asia as tiger parts are used for traditional medicine, folk remedies, and increasingly as a status symbol among wealthy Asians.
+Illegal demand is emptying forests across Asia as tiger parts are used for traditional medicine, folk remedies, and increasingly as a status symbol among some Asian communities.
 WWF and TRAFFIC are leading a global campaign to save species such as tigers and stop wildlife crime.